pritchettk/gradescope-utils/README.md

 1. Bump the version in setup.py
 2. Draft a release on https://github.com/gradescope/gradescope-utils/releases
-  a) This can take care of tagging for you.
+  - This can take care of tagging for you.
 Otherwise, tag the commit: `git tag vX.Y.Z COMMIT_SHA`
-  b) Make sure that the setup.py version matches the tag
+  - Make sure that the setup.py version matches the release/tag version
 3. GitHub Actions will build and publish a new release when a version is tagged.

 ## Support